Energy Resources (Electrical Energy) Surcharge Guide

 Every electric utility in California making energy sales to consumers must collect and remit to the state the amount of surcharge applicable to its consumers.
 Every person who consumes electrical energy in California that is purchased from an electric utility is liable for the surcharge.

 Online Registration – Register with us for an electrical energy surcharge account by selecting “Register for a New Business Activity.”
-Visit the Information Needed to Register for a Permit, License, or Account webpage for a list of information you may need to complete your registration.
+Visit the Online Services webpage for a list of information you may need to complete your registration.

 Who is required to Register?